Brian-Masse/Shorter/README.md

 ## **Change Log**
+- decreased the load time of the realm
 - Added a manual refresh to the post list
 - Changed the maximum rotation angle for the realm loading view